 - If you are never accomplishing anything that you set out to, it could be that your goal is impossible to reach.

-Most managers are organizing brainstorming sessions to generate ideas.
+Many departmental heads organzine brainstorming assemblies to produce novel ideas.
 But did you know that psychologists consider brainstorming as one of the worst ideas for collaboration?
 Why?
 It’s because of the cognitive bias, which impacts the creativity of the team members.

-Then there is evaluation apprehension.
+- Then there is evaluation apprehension.
 Here introverts are less likely to share their ideas than extroverts.
-It leads to one personality type dominating the entire communication process.
+It leads to one personality type dominating the entire process of communication.

 So, how to avoid falling victim to these cognitive biases?